 Wait—What Happened to Commercial Plus Pricing?

 Good question!
-Starting on January 27th, 2019, USPS will change the name of Commercial Plus Pricing to simply “Commercial Pricing.”
+USPS changed the name of Commercial Plus Pricing to simply “Commercial Pricing” at the start of 2019.
 Technically, they’re the exact same thing!
 They both represent the same level of discounts.
 We suspect that you’ll still see the term “Commercial Plus Pricing” around a lot online.
 So, whenever you do, don’t be confused!
 Just remember that it still signifies the highest level of USPS discounts.

 Introducing Priority Mail Cubic